NCEMS/pre-summit-foss/docs/01_intro_open_sci.md

 ## Self Assessment

+Test your knowledge with the following questions.

+???
+Question "Which of the following best describes the core principles of Open Science?"

+    *   a) Secrecy, Competition, and Profit
+    *   b) Transparency, Collaboration, and Accessibility
+    *   c) Exclusivity, Individualism, and Paywalls
+    *   d) Obscurity, Isolation, and Copyright

+    ???
+Success "Answer"

+        The correct answer is **b) Transparency, Collaboration, and Accessibility**.
+Open Science is a movement to make scientific research, data, and dissemination accessible to all levels of society.

+???
+Question "True or False: Open Access publishing means that research outputs are available online to anyone at no cost and are free of most copyright and licensing restrictions."

+    ???
+Success "Answer"

+        **True**.
+Open Access (OA) literature is digital, online, free of charge, and free of most copyright and licensing restrictions.
+It allows for the reuse and redistribution of research findings, accelerating discovery.

+???
+Question "The FAIR principles are a set of guiding principles to make data more reusable.
+What does FAIR stand for?"

+    *   a) Fast, Accessible, Intelligent, and Reproducible
+    *   b) Findable, Accessible, Interoperable, and Reusable
+    *   c) Frequent, Available, Indexed, and Robust
+    *   d) Formal, Actionable, Interconnected, and Relevant

+    ???
+Success "Answer"

+        The correct answer is **b) Findable, Accessible, Interoperable, and Reusable**.
+These principles provide a framework for improving the quality and reusability of research data.

+???
+Question "True or False: Sharing research data is not considered a part of Open Science practices."

+    ???
+Success "Answer"

+        **False**.
+Open Data is a cornerstone of Open Science.
+Sharing research data allows for verification of results, encourages new research questions, and avoids duplication of effort.

+???
+Question "Which of the following is a key benefit of practicing Open Science?"

+    *   a) It slows down the pace of scientific discovery.
+    *   b) It increases the risk of research being stolen before publication.
+    *   c) It enhances the transparency and reproducibility of research.
+    *   d) It makes it harder for the public to engage with science.

+    ???
+Success "Answer"

+        The correct answer is **c) It enhances the transparency and reproducibility of research**.
+By making methods, data, and code openly available, other researchers can more easily verify and build upon previous work, which is fundamental to the scientific process.

+???
+Question "True or False: A Data Management Plan (DMP) is only important after a research project is completed."

+    ???
+Success "Answer"

+        **False**.
+A Data Management Plan (DMP) is a formal document that should be created *before or at the start* of a research project.
+It outlines how data will be handled both during research and after the project is completed, ensuring data quality and preservation.

 ???
 Question "True or False: All research papers published in the top journals, like Science and Nature, are always Open Access?"

     ???
 Success "Answer"